Economics Degree

 What are the best economics courses in Canada?

-Canada is known for having some of the most renowned economics courses in the world, but the best among them are B.A. in Economics, M.A. in Economics, the Master of Business Administration in Innovation and Entrepreneurship, and the Master of Science in Economics, among others.
+Canada is known for having some of the most renowned economics courses in the world, including the B.A. in Economics, M.A. in Economics, the Master of Business Administration in Innovation and Entrepreneurship, and the Master of Science in Economics.

 How much does it cost to study economics in Canada?